lab-brussels-1/loruki-group-1/planning/backlog.md

 > these are necessary for basic usability

-- **Home Page**
+- **Home Page** Dona

-  - As a user I can read the title of the page
+  - As a Phd Scholar I want to have a demo version to be sure that the platform meets all security requirements
-    - [ ] _there is a prominent title at the top of the web page_
+  - [x] _The user should be able to receive a demo version of the site to her email address_
-  - As a user I can read an introduction to this project
+  - As a Phd Scholar I can enetr the details in a form with submit button.
-    - [ ] _there is a section directly under the navbar describing the project's goals_
+    - [x] _there is a section directly under the showcase describes deployments,published projects and projects of her thesis.
-  - As a user I can learn about trees
+  - As a Phd scholar I can store  wide variety speciecs of plant images.
-    - [ ] _there is a main text in the page with helpful info and links_
+    - [x] _there is a cloud hosting in the main section of the page to store images.
-  - As a user I can learn even more about trees
+  - As a Phd Scholar I can contact lourki to learn more about her project
-    - [ ] _there is an aside with links for further reading_
+    - [x] _there is a footer with contact info_  and links to social media

 - **Home Page** Maria
 - As a junior developer I want to have a demo version to be sure that the platform meets all project requirements